Sparse Kneser graphs are Hamiltonian: Introduction

 \subsection{Outline of the paper}

 In Section~\ref{sec:preliminaries}, we introduce notation and terminology that will be used throughout this paper, and we recall the construction of the cycle factor~$\cC_k$ given in~\cite{MR3738156}.
 In Section~\ref{sec:flip}, we describe how the cycles in~$\cC_k$ are joined to form a Hamilton cycle in~$O_k$, and we present the proofs of Theorems~\ref{thm:odd}--\ref{thm:count}.
 The proofs of some technical lemmas are deferred to Sections~\ref{sec:flip-lemmas} and~\ref{sec:spanning}.
-In Section~\ref{sec:mlc} we give an alternative proof of the middle levels conjecture.
+In Section~\ref{sec:mlc}, we give an alternative proof of the middle levels conjecture.
+We conclude with some open problems in Section~\ref{sec:open}.